-We provide a range of tools and reports that help you analyse campaign performance and measure success.
+We provide a range of tools and reports that help you analyze campaign performance and measure success.
 New-to-brand metrics allow you to measure how many first-time customers your campaign drove in the last 12 months.
-Other reports provide campaign and placement performance, ad clicks, sales and advertising cost of sales (ACOS) represents your ad spend as a percentage of sales.
+Other reports provide campaign and placement performance, ad clicks, sales, and advertising cost of sales (ACOS) represents your ad spend as a percentage of sales.
 Once you have launched your campaign, you can view performance via the graphical dashboard or view downloadable reports on the reporting page.
-Use these reports to identify successful tactics and optimise your campaigns.
+Use these reports to identify successful tactics and optimize your campaigns.

 What are new-to-brand metrics, and why should I use them?

 With new-to-brand metrics, you can measure orders and sales of your products generated from first-time customers of your brand on Amazon.
 These metrics allow you to track the number of first-time orders for products within your brand, the percentage of total orders that are new-to-brand orders, the total sales of new-to-brand orders, and the percentage of total sales that are new-to-brand sales, all within a 12-month look-back window.